 1. Slow down your watering

-If you suspect that overwatering is the problem it is time to take a break.
+If you suspect that overwatering is the problem reduce the amount you are adding to your plant.
 I was using my plectranthus as the first place to point my hose when I turned it on to water my garden.
 Watering the plant every 2 days was too much and it developed black and brown leaves.

 I now water my plectranthus every 2-3 weeks in spring and I will increase this to every week in Summer.
 We are getting a lot of rain and it really doesn’t need any extra from me.